Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 ]

 #Block(color: blue)[
+  Implication has no standard gate --- shown as a block and can be decomposed into NOT/AND/OR.

   XOR and XNOR (equivalence) have dedicated gate symbols.

-  Implication has no standard gate — shown as a block and decomposed into NOT/AND/OR.
 ]

 == XOR in SAT Solving